mithun-srinivasan/vscode/readme.md

-# Readme

-This repository contains code I'm currently working on in VS Code.
-It includes various experimental files and random code snippets as I explore different programming concepts and features.
+This repository reflects code I'm actively working on locally on my laptop in VS Code, with regular Git pushes.
+It includes experimental files and small examples as I explore programming ideas.